uport-project/taksi/readme.md

 * use main branch with continuous integration for fixes and features
 * use beta branch for breaking changes
-  In practice, we would have to figure out which PRs create breaking changes and rebase them on `beta` as well as taking care to use proper commit message discipline
+  In practice, we would have to figure out which PRs create breaking changes and rebase them on `next` as well as taking care to use proper commit message discipline.
-* breaking changes can be merged back into main predictably by making a PR from `beta` to `master` This triggers the usual semantic release that will bump the major version
+* breaking changes can be merged back into `main` predictably by making a PR from `next` to `main`.
+  This triggers the usual semantic release that will bump the major version.

 **PRO**:
   maintainers don't get attached to most release numbers, and breaking changes can be grouped together